 Length of Binary Calendar Elements

-For calendar types, the dfdl:lengthUnits property must be 'bytes' It is a schema definition error otherwise.
+For calendar types, the dfdl:lengthUnits property may be 'bits' or 'bytes', but if 'bits' it must be a multiple of 4.
+It is a schema definition error otherwise.

 The property dfdl:binaryCalendarRep dictates the means of determining the specified length.
 There are 3 cases: